 - Provide complete and continuous visibility and objective evidence of solution fitness

-- Provide a measured approach to investment that can vary over time and stop when sufficient value has been achieved
+- Provide a measured approach to investment that can vary over time and stop when a sufficient value has been achieved

 SAFe Managed-Investment Contracts

-Given all of the above, the industry can benefit by moving toward a more Agile contracts paradigm, one where the optimum economics benefit both the buyer and the systems builder.
-The Lean-Agile constructs in SAFe can provide one such approach, the SAFe Managed-Investment Contract, which is described below.
+The industry would benefit by moving toward an Agile contracts approach, where the economics help both the buyer and the supplier.
+The ‘SAFe managed-investment contract’ represents one such approach, as described below.